Tech Stack & Dev Notes

 |---|---|

-| Cloudflare Workers AI | Powers NPC decision-making (96 ticks/day) and the daily galaxy summary narrative |
+| Cloudflare Workers AI | Powers NPC decision-making (24 ticks/day in each galaxy) and the daily galaxy summary narrative |

 | Resend | Transactional email: account verification codes, admin digest, re-engagement campaigns |